Hot dogs are a staple food in my home. Anniversaries, BBQ parties, birthday celebrations, or any other kind of gathering can’t pass without hot dogs.

 Generally, hot dogs last longer in the fridge than other kinds of meat because they contain preservatives and chemicals, which extend how long a hot dog stays fresh [2].

-Pro tip: Check that the hot dog package is airtight because openings let the air in, and hot dogs can become dry and spoiled after one week.
+Pro tip: Check that the hot dog package is airtight because openings let the air in, and hot dogs can dry and spoil after one week.

 Always check the expiration date on the hot dog package before storing them in the fridge.
 This also lets you know how long you can keep them in the fridge.